owhite/balancing-robot-notes/DOCS/software_specs.md

 # MESC Brain Board Documentation

 ### Overview
-The MESC Brain Board is a Teensy 4.0-based microcontroller platform responsible for high-level control of a balancing robot using BLDC motors.
-It interfaces with motor controllers over CAN, receives motion data from an MPU6050 IMU, accepts user commands from an RC transceiver via PWM, and communicates with an ESP32 over UART.
-The brain board includes status indicators such as LEDs and a speaker.

-This document just helping to think through firmware overview, and create really useful prompts for chatGPT.
+Most of this is nonesense.
+This document helped with thinking through firmware overview, and create really useful prompts for chatGPT.

 #
 ### Hardware Interfaces / Peripherals